greyblake/nutype/README.md

     pub struct Username(String);

     pub enum UsernameError {
-        // Occurres when a string is not present Missing,
+        // Occurs when a string is not not_empty Missing,

-        // Occurres when a string is longer than 255 chars.
+        // Occurs when a string is longer than 255 chars.
         TooLong,
     }